 The early testing results of the water supply at Camp Lejeune identified over 70 chemicals at more than 240 to 3400 times the maximum safe levels set by health agencies.
 Among these were 3 specific industrial chemicals that are known to be very harmful to the human body:

-- Benzene: benzene is a natural component of crude oil with several commercial applications.
+- Benzene: Benzene is a natural component of crude oil with several commercial applications.

 The PCE contamination in one of the water supply wells at Lejeune was caused by a commercial dry-cleaning business called ABC One-Hour Cleaners, which operated just off-base near the supply well.
 The ABC dry cleaner business used PCE in its operations and improperly disposed of it by dumping it out back, which is how it got into the groundwater.